wp-plugins/ceceppa-multilingua/readme.txt

 - "CML: Recent Posts" - The most recent posts on your site
 - "CML: Text" - You can write arbitrary text or HTML separately for each language

+= 3rd part compatible plugins =
+- Wordpress SEO by YOAST
+- Google XML Sitemaps

+= Let's start =
 Ceceppa Multilingua supports infinite language, which can be easily added/modified/deleted via the comfortable Configuration Page.
 All you need to do is activate the plugin, configure categories and start writing the content!

 = About =
-For more Information visit the [Plugin Homepage](http://www.alessandrosenese.eu/it/interessi/progetti/wp-progetti/ceceppa-multilingua-per-wordpress/)
+For more Information visit the [Plugin Homepage](http://www.alessandrosenese.eu/interessi/progetti/wp-progetti/ceceppa-multilingua-per-wordpress/)

 = Demo =
 [Plugin demo](http://www.youtube.com/watch?v=fAPIQonud-E).